ricardojoserf/MemorySnitcher/README.md

 ## TL;DR

-- I use dynamic API resolution to avoid functions to appear in the import table of the binary, but it requires at least the ntdll.dll library and the *NtReadVirtualMemory* function addresses.
+- I use dynamic API resolution to avoid functions to appear in the Import Address Table of the binary, but it requires at least the ntdll.dll library and the *NtReadVirtualMemory* function addresses.

 - Using a separate application which just prints these addresses might look suspicious.